Making Connections Between Courses and Programs of Study (Majors/Certificates)

 - State federal and state wage and labor laws.

 - Faculty create a Program Map to show how courses relate to the SLOs of the certificate/major.
-Please see the Restaurant Management Major Map for an example of how courses are “mapped” to the program outcomes.
+Please see the Restaurant Management Major Map (PDF) for an example of how courses are “mapped” to the program outcomes.

 Submission of Certificate/Major SLOs and Map